Social Phobia / Social Anxiety and hypnotherapy / NLP / EMDR / Timeline therapy

 Self hypnosis and "on the spot" NLP coping methods are also beneficial.

-Timeline techniques that rehearse future events desensitise to old triggers and install new ways of behaving.
+Timeline techniques that rehearse future events desensitise to old triggers and install new ways of behaving can also be helpful.

 Social anxiety affects millions of people but unlike some other psychological problems, social anxiety is not well understood by the general public or by medical and mental health care professionals..